-Signs of innovation are everywhere: UOIT’s campus reflects the university’s technology emphasis, with a geothermal heat-recovery system that warms and cools buildings.
-Environmental features (green roofs, coated windows) are standard.
-And the main campus in Oshawa’s north end is one of the most wired learning environments in the country.
-Tuition fees cover the lease of a laptop.
-Students learn using the latest technology and software within their field of study and have access to Blackboard, which is used for student and faculty communication and course notes.
-The government act that created UOIT in 2002 required the school to be responsive to the needs of students and to the market-driven needs of employers.
-“Today’s employers are seeking graduates who can demonstrate a passion for inquiry and immediately apply their skills to their careers,” says president Tim McTiernan.
-“We strive to be innovative, connected, and to provide a superior educational experience.”
-Oshawa is just a half-hour GO Train ride from Toronto.
-The university is close to great restaurants, museums and the Robert McLaughlin Gallery.
-UOIT recently completed its “Campus Master Plan,” which details expansion plans all the way to 2030.
+Signs of innovation are everywhere: UOIT’s campus reflects the university’s technology emphasis, with more than 70 specialized research laboratories and facilities, including the Automotive Centre of Excellence, which features one of the world’s largest and most sophisticated climatic wind tunnels.
+The campus offers one of the most wired learning environments in the country.
+Students learn using the latest technology and software within their field of study.
+The government act that created the university in 2002 required the school to be responsive to the needs of students and to the market-driven needs of employers.
+“Today’s employers seek graduates who can demonstrate a passion for inquiry and immediately apply their skills to their careers,” says president Tim McTiernan.
+“Our motto is ‘Challenge, innovate, connect,’ and that makes for a superior educational experience.”
+Oshawa is less than an hour GO train ride from Toronto.
+The university is close to great pubs, restaurants, and sport and concert venues in a rapidly growing community.

-• Cybercrime: This course covers different manifestations of cybercrime, including hacking, viruses and other forms of malicious software; presents technical and social issues of cybercrime and covers the origins and extent of the cybercrime problem.
+• Cybercrime: Covers various manifestations of cybercrime, including hacking, viruses and other forms of malicious software; presents technical and social issues of cybercrime and covers the origins and extent of the cybercrime problem.

 |Minimum entering grades||Tuition||Average class size||Undergraduate students||Residence spaces||Graduation and retention rates|